Dyalog/APLCourse/docs/multidimensional-and-nested-arrays.md

 ghi
 ```

 Clearly, selecting subarrays in this way can become tedious, laborious and even onerous.
 The main code smell in APL is typically *too much code*, so of course there are other methods to select from arrays in various ways depending on your use case.
-These are covered in the next section on [selecting from arrays](#TODO).
+These are covered in the section on [selecting from arrays](#TODO).
 However, between these two techniques you will be able to obtain any subset of any array, even if it takes a few steps to get what you want.

 ## Problem set
-What indexing array must be used to select from a simple scalar?

 1. Write the function `Backwards` which accepts a nested vector of character vectors as its argument and reverses both the order of elements and the contents of each vector within.
 	```APL
 	      Backwards 'reverse' 'these' 'words'